Whalebit (CES) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Whalebit Historical Price

-According to the latest data gathered on Whalebit live price page, the current price of Whalebit is 1.623USD.
+According to the latest data gathered on Whalebit live price page, the current price of Whalebit is 1.661USD.
 The circulating supply of Whalebit(CES) is

 In the past 24 hours, Whalebit has shown a price movement of